magynhard/rvm-windows/README.md

 * Only one exact ruby version at one time (e.g. you can install and mange 3.3.0 and 3.3.1 separately, but not 3.3.1 two times)
 * Experimental `rvm kit` command with recipes for several ruby versions to install common used native gems.
 * When setting a proxy, the HTTP_PROXY and HTTPS_PROXY env will be temporary set, when running any rvm or ruby command

+<a name="msys2_path"></a>
+#### MSYS2_PATH
+When installing a new ruby version, `rvm-windows` by default automatically installs a separate MSYS2 environment delivered by the devkit version.

+If you want to use a central MSYS2 installation instead, you can set the `MSYS2_PATH` environment variable to the path of your MSYS2 installation.
+Then `rvm-windows` will instead download the ruby installer without devkit and you can use your central MSYS2 installation for the installed ruby.

+[!WARNING]
+> Be aware, that you have to ensure, that your central MSYS2 installation has all needed packages installed to build native gems for the ruby versions you want to use.
+>
+> And there is a risk, that older ruby versions may not work with a newer MSYS2 installation.

 <a name="commands"></a>
 ### Commands